Genentech/spex-tools/docs/tutorials/clustering-guide.md

 6. **Cluster validation** using silhouette scores
 7. **Cell type annotation** based on markers

-The tutorial provides a comprehensive framework for identifying and characterizing cell types in spatial transcriptomics data.
+The tutorial provides a comprehensive framework for identifying and characterizing cell types in spatial omics data (proteomics and transcriptomics).

 ## Next Steps